The Rating Rule for ALL

 IRC is popular

 IRC is used for a huge number of races and regattas all over the world, and it would be impossible to list them all!
-As a taster, apart from local club races IRC is used at (among many others) well known events such as: JPMAM Round the Island Race, AAM Cowes Week, Rolex Fastnet Race, Cork Week, Voiles de St Tropez, Rolex Big Boat Series, Atlantic Rally for Cruisers, Rolex Middle Sea Race, Rolex Sydney Hobart Race, Audi Hamilton Island Race Week, Rolex China Sea Race, Singapore Straits, Phuket King's Cup, Newport Bermuda Race, Spi Ouest France, Maxi Yacht Rolex Cup and Mini Maxi Rolex World Championship, Volvo Dun Laoghaire Regatta, Block Island Race Week and the RORC's Brewin Dolphin Commodores' Cup.
-(Event sponsors as at June 2013).
+As a taster, apart from local club races IRC is used at (among many others) well known events such as: JPMAM Round the Island Race, AAM Cowes Week, Rolex Fastnet Race, Volvo Cork Week, Voiles de St Tropez, Rolex Big Boat Series, Atlantic Rally for Cruisers, Rolex Middle Sea Race, Rolex Sydney Hobart Race, Audi Hamilton Island Race Week, Rolex China Sea Race, Singapore Straits, Phuket King's Cup, Newport Bermuda Race, Spi Ouest France, Maxi Yacht Rolex Cup and Mini Maxi Rolex World Championship, Volvo Dun Laoghaire Regatta, Block Island Race Week and the RORC's Brewin Dolphin Commodores' Cup.
+(Event sponsors as at August 2015).

 Last year nearly 7000 boats in 30+ countries on all 6 continents held IRC certificates.